wordslab-org/wordslab-notebooks/README.md

 Note: this procedure will download and unpack around 18 GB of software
 - on a fast computer with a 300 MBits/sec internet connection, this operation takes **8 minutes**
-- the disk size of the .\\wordslab-notebooks directory after install is **18.6 GB**
+- the disk size of the .\\wordslab-notebooks directory after install is **18.9 GB**

-You can take advantage of the next 8 minutes of installation time to read a description of all the actions executed on your computer below :-).
+You can take advantage of the next 8 minutes of installation time to read a description of all the actions executed on your computer: [installation script details](#installscript).

 WARNING: this local AI development environment is meant to be used **at home, on a computer which is not accessible from the internet**
 - ease of use was prioritized for a single user in a safe environment